aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/DriverDialects.md

 # Driver Dialects

-The AWS Advanced Python Driver uses two types of dialects: driver dialects and database dialects.
+The AWS Advanced Python Wrapper uses two types of dialects: driver dialects and database dialects.
 This page is on driver dialects.
 To find out more about database dialects, see [Database Dialects](./DatabaseDialects.md).

 ## What are driver dialects?

-The AWS Advanced Python Driver is a wrapper that requires an underlying driver, and it is meant to be compatible with any Python driver.
-Driver dialects help the AWS Advanced Python Driver to properly pass database calls to an underlying Python driver.
-To function correctly, the AWS Advanced Python Driver requires details unique to specific target driver such as a database name used by the driver or whether to include some specific configuration parameters to a list of properties.
-These details can be defined and provided to the AWS Advanced Python Driver by using driver dialects.
+The AWS Advanced Python Wrapper is a wrapper that requires an underlying driver, and it is meant to be compatible with any Python driver.
+Driver dialects help the AWS Advanced Python Wrapper to properly pass database calls to an underlying Python driver.
+To function correctly, the AWS Advanced Python Wrapper requires details unique to specific target driver such as a database name used by the driver or whether to include some specific configuration parameters to a list of properties.
+These details can be defined and provided to the AWS Advanced Python Wrapper by using driver dialects.

 By default, the driver dialect is determined based on the Connection function passed to the `AwsWrapperConnection#connect` method.